Current wait times for every Tesla model

 The Tesla Model X has two different variants available: the Long Range Variant, and the Plaid.

-Unfortunately, the estimated waiting time doesn’t get any better with the Tesla Model X with it having one of the longest waiting times of any Tesla Model.
+Unfortunately, the estimated waiting time doesn’t get any better with the Tesla Model X, which has the longest waiting times of any Tesla car.

 Estimated wait time